 The information gathered through the application process shapes future recommendations for safety and health best practices throughout the state of Ohio.
 Case studies offer companies with similar safety issues to find effective solutions and proven vendors.

-With item’s wide range of safety components and accessories item North America’s engineers can design and construct support structures and custom enclosures that maximize convenience without compromising safety.
+With our wide range of safety components and accessories, our engineers can design and construct support structures and custom enclosures that maximize convenience without compromising safety.
 Send us the details of your next project to get started now!

-For more information about our safety solutions, contact item North America.
+For more information about our safety solutions, contact us to build your application.